Amputation Fetish

 Overview

-Apotemnophilia denotes a focus on amputation directed at oneself: an erotic or identity-laden desire to have a limb removed or to live as an amputee, in which the absence of a limb is experienced as arousing or as essential to one's body image.
-It is closely tied to body integrity dysphoria (BID, formerly body integrity identity disorder or BIID), a persistent mismatch between the physical body and an internal body image that lacks a particular limb.
-A related but distinct interest, acrotomophilia, is directed outward, at other people who are amputees.
-Some individuals report a sexual component, others primarily an identity need, and many describe both.
-This article traces the term's clinical lineage, the competing neurological and psychological models, and the serious self-harm and ethical issues it raises.
+Apotemnophilia is a focus on amputation directed at oneself: an erotic or identity-laden desire to have a limb removed, or to live as an amputee, in which the absence of a limb is experienced as arousing or as necessary to one's true body image.
+It sits alongside body integrity dysphoria (BID, formerly body integrity identity disorder, BIID), the persistent mismatch between the physical body and an internal body image that lacks a particular limb.
+A related but distinct interest, acrotomophilia, points outward, at other people who are amputees.
+Some people report a sexual component, some an identity need, many both.
+This article traces the term through three successive reframings, the neurological evidence, and the serious harm and ethical questions the desire raises.

 History & origins